Need things to do in the car for adults? Here's our best tips for things to do in vehicles (with dozens of long car ride

 11. Ask Couple’s Questions

 Is it just the two of you?
 Great – here’s a free printable filled with Sexy Pillow Talk Conversation Starters.
 Just remember to print them out ahead of time!

 Or you could use this really fun gift I got one year for Christmas, my friend got me this awesome Book of Questions.
 I was hooked as soon as I looked at it – I brought it on many car rides with my aunt and uncle, my husband, and others.

-Productive Things to Do While on a Long Car Ride
+Productive Things to Do on a Long Drive

 1. Bring a Mini-Project to Work On